joeriben/comfy_nodes/README.md

 **Output:**
 - `text`: Combined or selected text based on mode.

-### 5. `AI4ArtsEd Text Transform Creative`
+### 5. `AI4ArtsEd Random Instruction Generator`
-→ Generates four creative, experimental remixes of a single text prompt using philosophical, symbolic, poetic or surreal instructions.
+→ Generates four creative, symbolic, or surreal instruction phrases to be used as part of prompt contexts.

 **Input:**
-- `text` (STRING)
+- `text` (STRING) – typically a core concept or message

 **Outputs:**
-- `transform_1` to `transform_4` (STRING)
+- `instruction_1` to `instruction_4` (STRING)

-### 6. `AI4ArtsEd Text Transform Artform`
+### 6. `AI4ArtsEd Random Artform Generator`
-→ Generates four stylized prompt variants based on global cultural formats and artistic styles (e.g. Yoruba praise poem, Bauhaus manual, Inuit myth).
+→ Generates four culturally or stylistically distinct reinterpretation prompts, suitable for LLM context use.

 **Input:**
 - `text` (STRING)

 **Outputs:**
 - `artform_1` to `artform_4` (STRING)

 ---